jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 - Crontab setup `bash> crontab -e` insert into the file `* * * * * bash /home/centos/dev/jrvs/linux_sql/scripts/host_usage.sh localhost 5432 host_agent postgres password > /tmp/host_usage.log`

 # Implemenation

-Discuss how you implement the project. created a psql instance with docker. from there created a database called host_agent with tables host_info and host_usage which would store information about hardware specs and server usage. created scripts host_info.sh and host_usage.sh to collect this information via bash commands stored in variables and inserted into the database tables respectively. host_usage.sh should execute evertime server is up and running every minute and inserting into database table host_usage. we also have a ddl.sql file which created the database tables if not created already and a psql_docker.sh file which creates, stops or starts an instance of the psql docker container.
+created a psql instance with docker. from there created a database called host_agent using PSQL REPL and the ddl.sql file which contains sql ddl statments to created tables called host_info and host_usage which would store information about hardware specs and server usage. created shell scripts host_info.sh and host_usage.sh to collect this information via bash commands stored in variables and inserted into the database tables respectively. host_usage.sh should execute evertime server is up and running every minute and inserting into database table host_usage which was implemented using crontab in Linux. we also have a ddl.sql file which createdthe database tables if not created already and a psql_docker.sh shell script which creates, stops or starts an instance of the psql docker container.
 ## Architecture
 Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
 Image must be saved to the `assets` directory.
 ![title](assets/hi.drawio.png)